Compliance vs. Security: Why the Bare Minimum Isn't Enough

 Here's where things get tricky.
 Many organizations treat compliance like a game of whack-A-mole.
 They see a requirement pop up, they smack it down with the minimum effort required, and then they move on to the next one.
 It's like trying to secure your house by only locking the front door because that's what the neighborhood watch requires.

 But here's the thing: compliance requirements are often the bare minimum.
 They're designed to be achievable by organizations of all sizes and technical capabilities.
-Following them to the letter might keep the auditors happy, but it won't necessarily keep the hackers out.
+Following them to the letter might keep the auditors happy, but it won't necessarily keep the hackers out or prevent data breaches.

 Beyond the Checkbox: Embracing True Security

 So, how do we move beyond the compliance checkbox dance and into the realm of true security?
 And what even is true security anyway?
-Well, true security is a proactive, comprehensive approach that goes beyond meeting regulatory requirements.
-It's about creating a resilient environment that can adapt to emerging threats, actively defend against attacks, and quickly recover from incidents.
+Well, true information security is a proactive, comprehensive approach that goes beyond meeting regulatory compliance requirements.
+It's about creating a resilient environment that can identify security risks, adapt to emerging threats, actively defend against cyber attacks, and quickly recover from incidents.
 True security is an ongoing process, not a destination.

 It's all about mindset.
 Instead of asking, "What's the least we can do to pass this audit?" start asking, "How can we use these requirements as a springboard to improve our overall security posture?"